DikeNnaemeka/Completed-Project/README.md

    ### Results/Findings
 - The middle age uses and purchases bike the most, followed by the old age.
 The adolecent age uses little or no bike at all.
 - Commuters within the distance range of 0-1 miles uses the most bikes.
-Commuters with mlre than 10 miles are the least bike users.
+Commuters with more than 10 miles are the least bike users.
 - The male gender are the most bike users, though a good number of females uses bike too.
 - The professional skiled are the most users of bike.
 The manafgement and the skilled manual also have a good number of bike users.
 The manual are the least biked users.
 - It was discovered that the married also uses and purchased more bike than the single.